nokia/danm/README.md

  We strongly feel that all such scenarios incompatible with the life-cycle of a standard CNI plugin firmly fall outside the responsibility of the core DANM project.
 That being said, tell us about your Kubernetes breaking ideas!
 We are open to accept such plugins into the wider umbrella of the existing eco-system: outside of the core project, but still loosely linked to suite as optional, external components.
-Just because something doesn't fit into DANM, it does not mean it can't fit into your cloud!
+Just because something doesn't fit into core DANM, it does not mean it can't fit into your cloud!
+Please visit [DANM utils](https://github.com/nokia/danm-utils) repository for more info.

 ## Deployment